timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/start/quick.md

 - The @hashbrownai/angular!chatResource:function function creates a new chat resource with the specified model and tools.
 - The `tools` array contains functions that the LLM can call.
-- The `createTool` function defines a tool that the LLM can call, with a name, description, and handler function.
+- The `createTool` function defines a tool that the LLM can call, with a name, description, optional arguments, and handler function.
-- The `createToolWithArgs` function defines a tool that takes arguments, with a schema for the input.
 - The `handler` function is called when the LLM invokes the tool, allowing you to perform actions like fetching data or updating state.

 ---